Cooperative Flexibility Exchange: Fair and Comfort-Aware Decentralized Resource Allocation: Problem formulation

 \subsection{Unfairness}

-In a multi-agent energy management system, it is not only important to minimize the inefficiency cost and individual discomfort, but also to ensure fairness among agents.
-When agents coordinate in an altruistic manner, there is a risk that some agents may consistently sacrifice their comfort or pay higher costs for the benefit of the overall system.
-This results in an unfair distribution of burden among agents, which should be minimized to maintain trust and participation.
-The unfairness metric quantifies the disparity among agents by measuring the deviation of each agent’s individual cost from the overall average cost.
-It is defined as the standard deviation of all agents’ discomfort costs:
+In a multi-agent energy management system, fairness is essential to prevent some agents from consistently sacrificing their comfort for system-wide benefits.
+To capture this, unfairness is quantified as the dispersion of discomfort across agents and is defined as the standard deviation of individual discomfort costs.

 where $U$ represents the system-wide unfairness, $D_a$ is the discomfort cost for agent $a$ and $\overline{D}$ is the average discomfort cost across all agents.
 A lower value of $U$ indicates a fairer distribution of costs among agents, whereas a higher value implies greater inequality.
-The goal is to minimize this unfairness metric while achieving an optimal trade-off between inefficiency cost and individual comfort.
+Within the proposed optimization framework, unfairness is minimized alongside inefficiency cost and individual discomfort to achieve a balanced system-wide solution.